-- 1 How does a dehumidifier for whole house work?
+- 1 How does a dehumidifier for the entire house work?

-- 7 Final thoughts about purchasing a dehumidifier for your entire house
+- 7 Final thoughts about purchasing a dehumidifier for your entire home

 Finding a dehumidifier for the entire house can be daunting, especially since this will most likely be more of a permanent machine that you’ll be using for a long time.